Free Printable Snowball Roll and Count Game for Preschool

 If you don’t have white pompoms, cotton balls work well.
 Counting activities for preschoolers should always include some type of manipulative to touch and count.

-Incorporate interactive counting games into preschool math as much as possible.
+Incorporate interactive counting games, like the roll and count dice game, into preschool math as much as possible.
 Consider how you might add math concepts into art projects, the winter sensory bin, or the dramatic play area.

 - Count ice cubes into a bowl, then check on them every hour to see how long they take to melt.